top1944/duckuments/docs/atoms_80_fall2017_info/19_student_guide.md

 Download the Slack app --- it's much more convenient than using the website.

-To get an invitation to join our Slack, you need to send an email to Kirsten Bowser &lt;akbowser@gmail.com&gt;.
+If are reading this you should have recieved an invitation to join our Slack - check your inbox.
+If you have not recieved an invitation to Slack, you need to send an email to Kirsten Bowser &lt;akbowser@gmail.com&gt;.

 Note: Emails are otherwise forbidden, unless they relate to a private, university-based admistrative concern.